Scott Mitchell (quarterback)

-William Scott Mitchell (born January 2, 1968) is a former professional American football player who was a quarterback in the National Football League (NFL) for 12 seasons.
-He played for the Miami Dolphins, Detroit Lions, Baltimore Ravens and Cincinnati Bengals of the NFL, and also the Orlando Thunder of the World League of American Football.
-Mitchell played college football for the University of Utah.
+William Scott Mitchell (born January 2, 1968) is an American former professional football player who was a quarterback for 12 seasons in the National Football League (NFL).
+He played college football for the Utah Utes and was selected in the fourth round of the 1990 NFL draft by the Miami Dolphins.
+Mitchell played in the NFL for the Dolphins, Detroit Lions, Baltimore Ravens, and Cincinnati Bengals, as well as the Orlando Thunder of the World League of American Football.